smebberson/docker-alpine/examples/complete/README.md

 To run this example:

 - Change into this directory `cd /vagrant/examples/complete`.
-- Start the containers using Docker Compose `dc up -d && dc scale consul=3 && dc logs`.
+- Start the containers using Docker Compose `dc up -d && dc scale consul=3 app=3 && dc logs`.
 This will start the containers in background mode, but will show the logs so you can see what is happening.

 You can view http://192.168.89.10:8500/ui/ to see the Consul UI showing everything setup and communicating.
+You can view http://192.168.89.10/ to see the requests being served to and responded by different Node.js containers.

 ### Testing